joeparis/CS271-Fall-16/Assignments/Assignment10.md

   using the specified format?
 Justify your answer.
   b) Assume that a computer architect has already designed 6 two-address and 24 zeroaddress instructions using the instruction format above.
 What is the maximum number of one-address instructions that can be added to the instruction set?
 10. Given 16-bit instructions, is it possible to use expanding opcodes to allow the following to be encoded assuming we have a total of 32 registers?
 If so, show the encoding.
 If not, explain why it is not possible.

+**MARIE Programming Project**

+Write a program that will first "randomly" generate a number unknown to the user (because MARIE is so limited there is no good way to generate this number so use the same one every time; lame, I know).
+The user needs to guess what that number is.
+(In other words, the user needs to be able to input information.)
+If the user’s guess is wrong, the program should return some sort of indication as to how wrong (e.g. The number is too high or too low).
+If the user guesses correctly, a positive indication should appear.

 **Read Chapter 6 sections 6.1 to 6.6. for class on November 29**